 It’s important to remember that some bars will require you to complete your liquor serving license training regardless of state or city laws.
 If that’s the case, you’ll be notified when you get the job.

 Finally, if you work as a bartender in other parts of the world that I haven’t listed below, and you know what the licensing requirements are, please leave the details in the comments section below and I’ll add them to the table :-).

 How Long Does It Take to Get a Bartending License?

 You can go from tending bar without a bartending license to having one in as little time it takes for you learn the basics.
 All that’ll be required of students at most schools are 20 hours or less, depending on where they live and if their state offers licenses specifically designed towards those who work behind drinks professionally

 The bottom line: there’s no reason why anyone should have trouble becoming a licensed bartender quickly!

-Note: Be aware that liquor serving license requirements do sometimes change.
+Note: Be aware that bartending license requirements do sometimes change.
 These cases are rare but they exist.
 To be sure, contact your local municipality for the most up to date legal information.

-For more information on minimum age requirements to be a bartender, check out this post here.
+For information on minimum age requirements to be a bartender, check out this post here.